 Getting to this Paris museum: Métro stops: La Muette, Ranelagh

-This museum, housed in one of the oldest houses in Montmartre, is a place where artists including Utrillo and Renoir, once lived.
+This art museum in Paris, housed in one of the oldest houses in Montmartre, is a place where artists including Utrillo and Renoir, once lived.
 The garden holds a version of the swing, where Renoir painted his famous painting Le Balancoire.
-Visiting this museum in Paris, one becomes immersed and enlightened in the history of Montmartre and its bohemian spirit.
+Visiting this best museum in Paris, one becomes immersed and enlightened in the history of Montmartre and its bohemian spirit.

 This Paris museum’s website: Musée de Montmartre